How Much Does Leaf Removal Cost in 2025?

 Tree Density

 Of all the factors that affect lawn care costs, one of the most important ones is the number of trees on your property.
-Leaf removal costs typically increase significantly as the trees on your property increase.
+Leaf removal costs typically increase significantly as the number of trees on your property increases.

 That is primarily because more trees mean more leaves to be removed and, as such, more time and labor.
 Consider how many trees there are in your yard when estimating the costs for leaf removal.